cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 ## The Third Party Registry API

-The module list for the third party modules page was pulled from a database via an API.
-Last October version 2 API was published.
-This coencided with the unvieling of the new ranking algorithm.
+The module list for the [Deno Third Party Modules](https://deno.land/x) page was pulled from a database via an API.
+Last October, version 2 of the API was published which coencided with the unvieling of a new ranking algorithm used on the page.

 The third party API is hosted at [https://apiland.deno.dev](https://apiland.deno.dev).
 An [OpenAPI specification for the API](https://apiland.deno.dev/~/spec) exists in additon to [human-readable documentation for the new API spec](https://redocly.github.io/redoc/?url=https://apiland.deno.dev/~/spec).

-The third-party API has endpoints for documentation (pages), module details and module metrics.
+The third-party API has endpoints for module details and module metrics and module documentation (pages).

 ### Module Endpoints
-The modules API provides information on all and specific third-party Deno modules.
+The modules API provides basic information on every third-party Deno module.

 - `/v2/modules` - Provide a list of all modules in the registry ([Link](https://apiland.deno.dev/v2/modules)).